Rape and murder of Nirmala Panta: Investigation

-Hari Prasad Mainali, Director General of Department of Prison Management, led a committee formed on 23 August 2018, by the Nepalese government to investigate the incident.
+Beginning on 23 August, Hari Prasad Mainali, Director General of Department of Prison Management, led a Nepalese government committee of to investigate the incident.
 Kanchanpur Police Chief, Superintendent of Police (SP) Dilli Raj Bista and Chief District Officer (CDO) Kumar Bahadur Khadka were summoned to Kathmandu, and were replaced by new officials.
 The incident also resulted in the suspension of DSPs Gyan Bahadur Sethi and Angur GC, Inspectors Ekendra Khadka and Jagadish Bhatta, and Assistant Sub-inspector (ASI) Ram Singh Dhami, by the Ministry of Home Affairs.

-On 17 September 2018, nine police officials were interrogated over their involvement in the investigation of the case, which included SP Dilli Raj Bista.
+On 17 September, nine police officials were interrogated over their involvement in the investigation of the case, which included SP Dilli Raj Bista.
 However, Birendra K.C. quit the Home Ministry investigation panel citing threats from the group trying to undermine the investigation.
-As per the spokesperson of Nepal Police, SSP Shailesh Thapa Kshetri, DNA samples from SP Bista, his son, and the nephew of the mayor of Bhimdatta had been taken, together with the vaginal swab of the victim, for further investigation, but none of them matched.
-On 17 September 2018, a new investigative committee was set up by the Nepal Police under DIG (Deputy Inspector General of Police) Dhiru Basnyat to replace the former investigation committee led by SSP Uttam Subedi.
-On the same day, Prime Minister Khadga Prasad Sharma Oli asserted that the local police had derailed the investigation.
+Per the spokesperson of Nepal Police, SSP Shailesh Thapa Kshetri, DNA samples from SP Bista, his son, and the nephew of the mayor of Bhimdatta had been taken, together with the vaginal swab of the victim, for further investigation, but none of them matched.

+On 17 September, a new investigative committee was set up by the Nepal Police under DIG (Deputy Inspector General of Police) Dhiru Basnyat to replace the former investigation committee led by SSP Uttam Subedi.
+On the same day, Prime Minister KP Sharma Oli asserted that the local police had derailed the investigation.
 He speculated that either the police had faked the investigation or had committed mistakes in the investigation.
 The Panta family travelled 35 hours by bus to Kathmandu to draw the attention of the central government to the case.
 Oli assured the family that the perpetrator would be prosecuted and punished irrespective of his money, power, post, or influences.

-On 18 September 2018, the Kanchanpur police chief SP Kuber Kathayat admitted that there was no concrete evidence, and that the investigation was ongoing.
+On 18 September, the Kanchanpur police chief SP Kuber Kathayat said that there was no concrete evidence, and that the investigation was ongoing.
 The government had earlier set up an investigative panel due to the destruction of evidence by the local investigating police after the discovery of the body of the victim.
 DIG Dhiru Basnyat, who was appointed as the leading officer to a nine-member probe committee formed on 16 September 2018, for the new investigation, stated that the investigation would be begun anew.

 The Central Investigation Bureau, in December 2018, arrested one of Panta's neighbours, from Kathmandu.
 One of his friends was also called to the bureau from Kanchanpur for interrogation.
 According to police sources, both Inspector General of Police Sarbendra Khanal and chief of the bureau Deputy Inspector General Niraj Bahadur Shahi personally interrogated both men.
 According to the police, they confessed to Panta's rape and murder.
 However, neither of their DNAs matched the sample collected from Panta's vaginal swab, and they were both released.
 They have since accused the police of torturing them, a charge the police has denied.